iPoetDev/PyCriteria/readme.md

 #### 6.3.1.2 Pylint

-> Native into PyCharm so this is the defact problem matcher for the IDE.
+> Integrated into PyCharm, so this is the defacto problem matcher for the IDE.

+#### 6.3.1.3 MyPy

 ## 7.0 [Deploy](#deploy)